bedops/bedops/docs/content/reference/file-management/conversion/wig2bed.rst

   chr1    147971222       147971272       id-4    -0.760000
   ...

-We can omit --multisplit, because we want everything in one BED file.
+We can omit ``--multisplit``, because conversion and sorting puts everything into one sorted BED file.
 However, the header data of the WIG file is discarded.

 We can add the ``--keep-header`` option.
 In this case, BED elements are created from these data, using the chromosome name ``_header`` to denote content.
 Line numbers are specified in the start and stop coordinates, and unmodified header data are placed in the fourth column (ID field).